 The Avadhoota (word meaning: one who has given up all worldly desires) replied, “My contentment is because of my realization of the self.
 I have gained the necessary wisdom from the whole creation, through 24 gurus.
 Let me elaborate the same for you:

 - Earth: People plow, dig and tread the earth without any respect, they light a fire on it.
 Yet, the mother earth does not deviate from its path of sustaining life.
 On the other hand, it shelters the very creatures which cause it harm and trample it under their feet.
-This attribute of the earth has made me realize that to be wise one must never deviate from one’s vow of patience, love and righteousness under any circumstances and one should dedicate his life for the welfare of living.
+This attribute of the earth has made me realize that to be wise one must never deviate from one’s vow of patience, love, and righteousness under any circumstances and one should dedicate his life for the welfare of the living.
 I, therefore, consider the earth as my first guru.

 - Air: I observed that air is pure and odorless.
 And it blows on both sweet and foul-smelling things without any discrimination or preferences.
 Though it momentarily seems to take on the smell of its surroundings, in a short while, it reveals its pristine quality.
-From this I learned that a spiritual aspirant should live in the world, unaffected by the dualities of life like joy and sorrow and by the objects of the senses.
+From this, I learned that a spiritual aspirant should live in the world, unaffected by the dualities of life like joy and sorrow and by the objects of the senses.
 One should keep his heart’s feeling and his speech unpolluted by vain objects.
-As I have learned all this by observing it, air is my second guru.
+As I have learned all this by observing it, the air is my second guru.

 - Sky: The soul is also like the sky, which is omnipresent.
 I have noticed that sometimes the sky (or space) gets thickly overcast, or filled with dust or smoke.
-At sunrise and during night, it apparently takes on different colors.
+At sunrise and during the night, it apparently takes on different colors.
 But in fact, it ever retains its colorless self, and it is never touched or stained by anything.
 From this, I learned that a true sage should remain ever pure like the sky, or space, untouched or unaffected by anything in the phenomenal universe in time, including his own physical processes.
 His inner being is totally free from an emotional reaction to things and events even like space.
 Thus, I accepted the sky or space as my third guru.

 - Fire: My fourth teacher is the element of fire.
 Sometimes, it manifests itself as blazing flames; sometimes as smoldering embers, covered by ash.
 But it is of everyone, irrespective of his moral worth and burns down his sins; and it remains the ever-pure divinity; he is untainted by the sins of such devotees.
 So too, a sage of perfect realization should accept food of everyone, burn down his sins and bless the giver.
 Though the fire has no specific form of its own, when it is associated with fuel that burns, it assumes such apparent forms.
 So too, the true self, though formless, appears in the form of deities, human beings, animals, and trees when it is associated with the respective physical structures.
 The source of all forms in the universe, as also their end, remains ever mysterious.
 All the things are manifest only in between their origin and their end.
 Their source and end are the true self, which is eternal, unchanging, un-manifest and omnipresent.
 The nature of the element of fire is such.
 The manifest fire transforms the various things it consumes into the same ash.
 So too, the wisdom of self-realization rejects the manifest forms and properties of things as illusion and realizes their one original essence as itself.
 Thus, the element of fire is my fourth guru.